swarna-sharma/netflix-data-cleaning-project./README.md

 # Netflix Movies & TV Shows — Data Cleaning

-This project contains a cleaned version of the Netflix dataset from Kaggle.
+This project contains a cleaned version of the Netflix dataset from Kaggle. link for the data: https://www.kaggle.com/datasets/shivamb/netflix-shows

 The cleaning process included:
 - Handling missing values
 - Removing duplicates